Bio1M/Bio1M.github.io/practice.md

 title: Practice questions
 ---

+You are advised to spend some time looking through each main page before accessing the “answers” version.

 {% comment %}
 Old midterms do not necessarily have the same coverage; this year has been particularly slow because of internet.